loteks/etherchat/README.md

 Requires OPENAI_API_KEY and OPENAI_ORGANIZATION_KEY environment variables to be set.

-Uses gpt-3.5-turbo by default, change to gpt-4 by uncommenting gpt variable in openai.ex
+Uses gpt-3.5-turbo by default, change to gpt-4 by uncommenting in lib/chat/openai.ex

 ## Usage